mikehoward/tdd_deploy/HostSetup.md

-# Setup of a Linode Server
+# Setup of a Linode Server running Arch Linux

+These notes detail setting up a server running Arch linux.

+There are a few notes for instructions for Ubuntu, but they are incomplete.

 ## set up ssh access